igniterealtime/Solo/README.md

 ~~Implement web push notifications.~~

+Integrate blog visitor comments with chat and groupchat using tags like fastpath

 Use user roster to fetch related blogs

 Use xmpp federation to sync external blogs between domains